baspete/node-red-contrib-predix-timeseries/predix-timeseries-setup.md

-The simplest way to set up time series on predix with just an Hello World front end app
+The simplest way to set up a stand alone time series microservice on predix is to use a placeholder "Hello World: front end app.

--------------The placeholder app Hello World---------
+This involves:

+1. Creating an application
+2. Setting up a UAA instance
+3. SEtting up the time series microservice

+Once this is done you can ingest and query data though the API explorer tab in Predix Toolkit.

+# Setting up the Placeholder Application

 1. Use the Cloud Foundry CLI to log into Cloud Foundry cf login -a <API-ENDPOINT>